sradc/sradc.github.io/_posts/2020-02-28-implementing-naive-bayes-in-python.md

 ## Third implementation

-This implementation computes the same thing as the <a href="#second-implementation">second implementation</a>, but:
+This implementation computes the same thing as the <a href="#Second-implementation">second implementation</a>, but:
 - slower parts are sped up
     - using [Numba](http://numba.pydata.org/)
     - using NumPy features, such as [broadcasting](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html), and ['advanced' indexing](https://numpy.org/devdocs/user/basics.indexing.html)